Do you go to bed and get up at the same time most days, or does your sleep schedule vary wildly from one day to the next?

 - If playing video games, pause when you can.
 Don’t start any games you’re locked into and take hours to complete.

 In reality, we all know that social activities are also important to your overall well-being.
 But perhaps you could try to limit how often social events interrupt your schedule whilst you’re trying to get it back in line.

 Ask family or friends to be understanding

 If you live alone, developing a good sleep schedule and sticking to it is entirely under your control.
-But if you live with family or friends it may be a little harder to implement.
+If you live with family or friends it can be a little harder to implement.